HughG/holygradle-plugins/developer-readme.md

 Note that IntelliJ IDEA will fail to open the project until you've created this file (because it parses the "build.gradle" files, and some of them depend on these properties).

+Note that the projects in the 'wrapper-starter-kit' and 'https_setup_kit' subdirectories will create a hard link in their own folders to the root gradle.properties file when run, to make sure all projects stay in sync.
-Also copy this file to the 'wrapper-starter-kit' subdirectory.
-It needs to be a separate Gradle project because it _uses_ the published plugins.
+They need to be separate Gradle projects because they _use_ the published plugins.
+A hard link is used because symlinks / soft links in Windows require special permissions in some cases.

 ## IntelliJ IDEA